penumbra-zone/penumbra/testnets/README.md

 ## names.txt

 `names.txt` contains the list of testnet names!
-They're moons, of Jupiter.
+They're the moons of Jupiter in ascending order by mass.

 ## $moon.csv